 Details: Dir.
 Arne Glimcher.
 Perf.
 Sean Connery, Laurence Fishburne, Blair Underwood, Kate Capshaw, Ed Harris.
 Warner Bros., 1995.
 Based on the novel by John Katzenbach.

-Synopsis: Law professor Paul Armstrong (Connery) investigates the case of a black man (Underwood) on death row in a Florida prison.
-A newspaper archivist, Delores, helps him find information for his research; she is also known as a flirt.
+Synopsis: Law professor Paul Armstrong (Sean Connery), an older White man, investigates the case of a young Black man (Blair Underwood) on death row in a Florida prison.
+A Latina newspaper archivist, Delores (Liz Torres), helps him find information for his research.
+Although Delores is clearly an informed professional and propels the plot forward more than once — and a rare reel archivist of color! — she is written as a gossipy, incurable flirt who is “on the hunt” for her next husband.

-Role Call: Liz Torres as Delores Rodriguez—Information Provider/Naughty Librarian (female)
+Role Call: Liz Torres as Delores Rodriguez—Information Provider/Comic relief (female)

 L